Maggie Writes Copy

 If you’re going to use Google’s search bar as a tool, I recommend doing it in an incognito window.
 This way it won’t tailor its results to you specifically or use your previous searches as its guide.

-If you’re using the keyword tools, there are some metrics to use.
-To help determine what keywords are worth targeting.
+If you’re using the keyword tools, there are some metrics to use to help determine what keywords are worth targeting.

 How do you know whether you should use or skip a keyword?
 Pay attention to how many searches it gets and whether people are paying to show up for that word.
 Most tools will tell you: